The-0xAlex/SetupXcode/README.md

 5. Copy the file `0xAlex.idekeybindings` from the repo into that folder.

-6. **Realize you'll never get that time back and you should have just ran the script.**
+6. **Realize you'll never get that time back and you should have just run the script.**

 ## Attributions